-- Press SET to access the Time submenu option; the hours will flash in the display. - Press ▲ or ▼ to increase or decrease the displayed value. - 3.
-Press SET to confirm changes; the minutes will flash in the display.

-- Press ▲ or ▼ to increase or decrease the displayed value. - 5.
-Press SET briefly to confirm changes.
+- Press ▲ or ▼ to select Time and press SET to access this submenu option; the hours will flash in the display. - 2.
+Press ▲ or ▼ to increase or decrease the displayed value. - Press SET to confirm changes; the minutes will flash in the display. - Press ▲ or ▼ to increase or decrease the displayed value. - Press SET briefly to confirm changes and automatically return to the previous display screen.